-7.1 Graduation Requirements.
+- 7.1 Graduation Requirements.
 The responsibility for satisfying all requirements for a degree rests with the student.
-Advisers, faculty members and administrators offer help to the student in meeting this responsibility.

-7.2 Residence Requirements.
-Students must earn at least 30 semester credit hours at OSU, including at least one-half of the upper-division requirements in the major.
-No more than 15 of the last 30 semester credit hours may be taken out of residence, and any hours taken out of residence within the last 15 require prior approval of the student's academic dean.

-7.3 College Enrollment Requirement.
+Advisers, faculty members and administrators offer help to the student in meeting this responsibility. - 7.2 Residence Requirements.
+Students must earn at least 30 semester credit hours at OSU.
+Effective Spring 2004, at least 15 of the final 30 hours applied toward the degree or at least fifty percent of the upper-division hours required by OSU in the major field must be satisfactorily completed at OSU.
+Prior approval by the academic dean is required. - 7.3 College Enrollment Requirement.
 A candidate for graduation must be enrolled in the college from which he or she wishes to receive the degree for at least two semesters, or one semester and one summer session, or three summer sessions immediately preceding graduation.
 For the award of a second baccalaureate degree, this requirement may be waived by the dean of the college awarding the second degree.
-(See "Residence Requirements" and "Second Baccalaureate Degree.")

-7.4 Residence Waiver for Certain Premedical Students.
+(See "Residence Requirements" and "Second Baccalaureate Degree.") - 7.4 Residence Waiver for Certain Premedical Students.
 Students who complete at least 94 semester credit hours in a recognized premedical science program and then transfer to a professional program leading to the doctoral degree at an accredited professional school of medicine, osteopathic medicine, veterinary medicine, dentistry or optometry will be awarded the appropriate baccalaureate degree upon the successful completion of 30 semester credit hours in basic medical science courses applicable to the OSU major.
 This option is available only to students who have completed all other degree requirements for the major and have taken at least the last 30 semester credit hours of work at OSU prior to transferring to a professional school.
 (See "Residence Requirements.")

 7.5 Minimum Hours for Graduation.

 Each degree program requires a specific minimum number of semester credit hours for graduation, as indicated in the Catalog.
 No degree program shall require fewer than 120 semester credit hours for graduation.
 (By OSRHE policy, these 120 hours are exclusive of physical education activity courses.)
 No student shall be permitted to graduate having completed fewer total hours than the requirement specified for that degree.
 At least 40 hours of upper-division course work shall be required in every baccalaureate degree program.
 (By OSRHE policy, these 40 hours are exclusive of physical education activity courses.)
+A minimum of 30 hours is required in the major field.
+Of these 30 hours, fifty percent must be upper division.
 Hours of "S" or "U" earned in remedial courses may not count toward total hours.